PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 10:33:09
+Last updated: 2024-04-05 10:33:42
-Random Quote: You want to be a bounty hunter?
-Make the best deal for yourself and survive! - Fennec Shand
+Random Quote: A dog who bites every owner he's had can only be disciplined with a firm hand.
+Or put down. - Gustavo Fring